genwakan/genwakan.github.io/seminar.md

 in [Alameda, California](https://en.wikipedia.org/wiki/Alameda,_California) **June 16th (Friday) - 18th (Sunday), 2023**

 ### Instructor:
-- Mochizai Shuichi Sensei (Hanshi 8th dan)
+- Mochizai Shuichi Sensei (Hanshi 8th dan) assisted by Kokusai Renmei instructors from North America

 **We invite you to attend.** Everyone is welcome at the seminar.
 Whether you are new to iaido or have many years of experience, whether you practice regularly or are looking for a great way to get back into iaido, or whether you are from a different martial art, style, or organization, we invite you and welcome you to attend this unique and special iaido seminar.
 We look forward to seeing you.